ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Financial Management and Accounting
 - Culture
 - Building the product (Technical Founder)

+--- it's not easy
+it may seem the cards are against you

 # Leading
 - Every company and team has 1 Leader, there is no substitute for the leader, they make the final decision